Robert King, CEO

 Rachel Stone, Policy Coordinator

-As SPEER Policy Coordinator, Rachel is responsible for coordinating and streamlining the efforts of local governments’ energy efficiency initiatives through the City Energy Leadership Council.
-Rachel will also provide support and research on consensus principles, policy recommendations, and strategies established by the SPEER Commission on Energy Efficiency Policy.
-She will be increasingly involved in the development of the SPEER Institute.
+As SPEER Policy Coordinator, Rachel is responsible for coordinating and streamlining the efforts of local governments’ energy efficiency initiatives through the City Energy Leadership Council and the development and expansion of PACE programs across Texas.
+Rachel also provides support and research on consensus principles, policy recommendations, and strategies established by the SPEER Commission on Energy Efficiency Policy, including research and analysis of the Clean Power Plan, 111(d) of the Clean Air Act.

 Previously with Environment Texas, Rachel led advocacy efforts to improve environmental and energy policies by working with local leaders to expand solar power production and energy efficiency in buildings at the municipal and state level in Texas.